⚡ Home Energy Basics

 🟡 Limited / Region-Dependent

-South Dakota has no statewide heat pump program and is the only state to opt out of IRA HEAR/HOMES rebates ($68.56M declined).
-Federal credi...
+South Dakota has no statewide heat pump program and was the first state to decline IRA HEAR/HOMES rebates outright ($68.56M).
+Federal credit...

 Tennessee